JeffreyZksun/vagrant_docker/log/README.md

-Centralized log system
+Centralized log management
 ============

 The is a project to demo manage the container log in the centrialized logslash server.
+This soluction can be used in your backend to manage the logs.

  - Logstash: The server component of Logstash that processes incoming logs.
 It is an open source tool for collecting, parsing, and storing logs for future use.
  - Elasticsearch: Stores all of the logs